Centennial Parklands and Callan Park regulation update

 Greater Sydney Parklands is required by law to update the Centennial Park and Moore Park Trust (CPMPT) Regulation 2014 by 1 September 2024.
 Future updates can be made to the regulation responding to the Callan Park Plan of Management once it is approved by the Minister for Planning and Public Spaces.

-Greater Sydney Parklands is seeking your feedback on proposed updates to the Centennial Parklands (including Moore Park and Queens Park) and Callan Park regulation to ensure it reflects current community needs and expectations.
+Greater Sydney Parklands consulted the community for feedback on proposed updates to the Centennial Parklands (including Moore Park and Queens Park) and Callan Park regulation to ensure it reflects current community needs and expectations.
 It is a legal requirement for the draft regulation to be exhibited for community feedback for 21 days.

 The regulation has been updated to be consistent across all parks that Greater Sydney Parklands manages (Callan Park, Centennial Parklands including Moore Park and Queens Park, Fernhill Estate, Parramatta Park and Western Sydney Parklands) with some rules reflecting the unique characteristics and uses in each park.